I-League: Gokulam Kerala's Bino George confirms Marcus Joseph and Charles Teiko Folley signings | Goal.com

 Gokulam Kerala head coach Bino George is hoping to get his team back on track in the I-League with new signings in the January transfer window.

-He confirmed two new additions to the squad as Goal had reported earlier .
+He confirmed two new additions to the squad as Goal had reported earlier.
 Trinidad and Tobago striker Marcus Joseph and Ghanaian forward Charles Teiko Folley have joined the team and the Kerala-born coach is hoping to field them against Churchill Brothers on Thursday.
+To make room for the two strikers, Joel Sunday has been released and Christian Sabah has returned to the reserve team.

 "When Antonio German left, it affected the team because we had no foreign striker.
 I have confidence about my players but the confidence of the boys went down (without a foreign striker).
 We have signed two strikers in the new window.
 Marcos Joseph (Trinidad and Tobago) and Charles Atokiyo**(check name)** (Ghana).
 Hopefully (they will play on Thursday).
 Their registration is almost complete," Bino George confirmed ahead of their I-League clash in Goa.